 Adoption & Expansion: Specifically to those with too small annual recurring revenue or with a large number of users

 In an ideal situation, your company will have assigned a customer success manager to each account, but such allocation of resources is usually too expensive to be realistic.
-As such, many of my clients choose to apply a tech-touch approach beginning with the onboarding of new clients.
-This is a common practice, especially at SaaS companies who have thousands of users or have a large customer base with low ARR.
-Infusing automation into the onboardingdoes not only contribute to the scalability of the customer success team, it also helps your company improve profitability, reducing costs as well as improving the overall user experience.
+As such, many of my clients choose to apply a tech-touch approach, beginning with the onboarding of new clients.
+This is a common practice, especially at SaaS companies that have thousands of users or have a large customer base with low ARR.
+Infusing automation into the onboarding does not only contribute to the scalability of the customer success team, but also helps your company improve profitability, reducing costs as well as improving the overall user experience.

 Tracking usage and other client data in one central database